cybertraining-dsc/reu2022/project/graphics/matplotlib.md

 list or dictionary or as an equation.
 The `levels` parameter determines the number of contour lines that can be drawn.

-### Titles, Labels, and Legends
+## Annotations

-#### Titles
+### Titles

+Titles enable to add a title to the graph.
+NOte that in most academic publications titles are not used and instead the information is added to a separate caption for the figure.
-Titles are necessary to let the reader know about your graph or plot is exactly about.
-To give a title to your whole graph in matplotlib, simply type:
+Nevertheless, to add a title to your whole graph in matplotlib, simply type:

 ```python
 plt.title("Title you want to set").
 ```

-#### x-axis labels and y-axis labels

-Within the Matplotlib library are the functions `plt.xlabel()` and `plt.ylabel()`.
-All these functions do is set a string to the two axes.
-To use these functions, simply type:
+### XY Labels

+To se an X and Y Labeel which are needed foa all publisations you can set them with

 ```python
 plt.xlabel("Label you want to set")
 plt.ylabel("Label you want to set")
 ```

-#### Legend
+### Legend

-Sometimes, a legend may be necessary to let the reader know which part of the graph/plot corresponds to each part of the data shown.
-To show a legend, use the command:
+In case you have multiple graohs you will also want to provide some information about them in a legend:

 ```python
 plt.legend()